Toxic Substances

 • Toxic substances for reproduction They are those capable of producing total or partial infertility, or spontaneously interrupting a pregnancy, or even causing malformations in the fetus.

-You may be interested: Goo
+You may be interested: Corrosion

 Examples of toxic substances